-Staff, Faculty, and Instructors shall contact via email the Simulation Lab Coordinator, two weeks prior to the requested dates.
+Staff, Faculty, and Instructors shall contact via email the Simulation Lab Coordinator at least two weeks prior to the requested dates.
 Requests via phone are discouraged.
-Every attempt shall be made to fulfill requests however those students that have a required hourly mandate and or skill validation shall receive priority.
-A log will be maintained for the purpose of review to better coordinate resources.
+Every attempt shall be made to fulfill requests, however those students that have a required hourly mandate and or skill validation shall receive priority.
 Along with requesting time in the lab the faculty member may choose the appropriate scenario that covers the desired objectives.
 It is imperative that the faculty member reviews the requested scenario and the required equipment list prior to the start of the lab session.
 Faculty should ensure the scenario meets course objectives and outcomes.
 Deviation from the standard list of equipment may be made at the time of request.